cppservergit/apiserver2/readme.md

 ```
 make server
 ```
-This will create a stripped, optimized executable named server_app.
+This will create a stripped, optimized executable named apiserver.

 ## **Run the server**